-JobCache is an add-on option that can substantially reduce compilation time.
-It requires a separately purchased license.
+JobCache can substantially reduce compilation time.
+It uses a separate property in the license file.

 The maximum number of builds that may use it simultaneously is read from the jobcacheMax property in the license file.
+For first-time installations of Accelerator or most upgrades to Accelerator 9.1, this number is equal to the number of concurrent builds.
 Simultaneous builds in excess of this number will occur without using this feature.

-If the JobCache license entry is invalid, or if the number of simultaneous builds has exceeded the license limit, a WARNING EC1181: Your license does not permit GCC object caching message appears when a build tries to use JobCache. eMake will continue to work normally.
+If the JobCache license is invalid, or if the number of simultaneous builds has exceeded the license limit, a WARNING EC1181: Your license does not permit object caching message appears when a build tries to use JobCache. eMake will continue to work normally.